loomio/loomio_help/content/about/_index.md

 # Story

-Loomio began in 2011, when activists from Occupy Wall Street and social entrepreneurs from the Enspiral Network realised they needed to solve the same problem: fast, inclusive, effective decision-making without meetings.
+Loomio began in 2011, when activists from Occupy Wall Street and social entrepreneurs from the Enspiral Network realized they needed to solve the same problem: fast, inclusive, effective decision-making without meetings.
 In 2012, we formed our cooperative and released a prototype (Loomio Beta).
 We found that many others around the world needed the same solution.

 In 2014, we ran a successful international [crowdfunding campaign](https://www.loomio.org/crowdfunding_celebration), enabling us to work on a new version of the software, Loomio 1.0, which was released the following year.
 In 2015, we raised a round of ethical capital, and are working to bring collaborative decision-making to millions more people around the world.